1946 New York Giants (MLB) season

 The 1946 season was the 64th season of the New York Giants.
 The team finished in eighth place in the National League with a 61–93 record, 36 games behind the St. Louis Cardinals.

 Regular season

 Season standings

 The 1946 Giants are the original subject of the phrase "nice guys finish last", a condensation of a reference to them by Leo Durocher of the Brooklyn Dodgers.
 The original quote by Durocher was "The nice guys are all over there, in seventh place."
-(July 6, 1946), seventh place being last place in the National League.
+(July 6, 1946), seventh place being second-to-last place in the National League consisting of eight teams.